Voices from Russia

 John Demjanjuk (1920- ), in a Munich court facing trumped up charges.

 “Efraim Zuroff, the top Nazi hunter at the Simon Wiesenthal Center, said the contention was offensive.
-‘It is a total distortion of the Holocaust and turns people with criminal responsibility into blameless victims’, he said”.
-Mr Zuroff, I challenge you… come up with a single shred of objective evidence proving the guilt of John Demjanjuk.
+‘It’s a total distortion of the Holocaust and turns people with criminal responsibility into blameless victims’, he said”.
+Zuroff, I challenge you… come up with a single shred of objective evidence proving the guilt of John Demjanjuk.
 Show us a photograph or a signed document.
-Show an order with Mr Demjanjuk’s signature on it.
-They don’t exist because Mr Demjanjuk was nothing but a perimeter guard.
-Your thirst for blood is evident.
+Show an order with Demjanjuk’s signature on it.
+They don’t exist because Demjanjuk was nothing but a perimeter guard.
+Your thirst for blood is clear.
 Trust me… it’s why many people don’t like the Simon Wiesenthal Center or “Holocaust shills” such as Elie Wiesel.
-God knows, I don’t shy away from a good fight myself, but, to persecute the elderly… that’s beyond the pale, especially when the person involved was so obviously nothing but the merest ranker.
-To reiterate, he gave no orders (even as an NCO conveying higher orders), he made no policies, nor did he have control over anyone other than himself… he was nothing but a common soldier (the poor sods who carry the brunt of the fighting whilst the Risings and Zuroffs sit at home in safety).
+God knows, I don’t shy away from a good fight myself, but to persecute the elderly… that’s beyond the pale, especially when the person involved was so obviously nothing but the merest ranker.
+To reiterate, he gave no orders (even as an NCO conveying higher orders), he made no policies, nor did he have control over anyone other than himself… he was nothing but a common soldier (the poor sods who carry the brunt of the fighting whilst people like Rising and Zuroff sit at home in safety).
 He survived… that was his crime.

-The Schism in Orthodoxy in the Ukraine Distresses the Entire Orthodox Church: An Official Appeal of the Holy Synod of the UAOC (MP)
+The Schism in Orthodoxy in the Ukraine Distresses the Entire Orthodox Church: An Official Appeal of the Holy Synod of the UOC/MP

-Metropolitan Vladimir Sabodan (1935- ) of Kiev and all the Ukraine, First Hierarch of the UAOC (MP).
+Metropolitan Vladimir Sabodan (1935- ) of Kiev and all the Ukraine, First Hierarch of the UOC/MP.
 Pray for him… he is under attack by Uniates on the one hand and schismatics on the other.

 Reverend fathers, dear brothers and sisters in Christ!

 The schism in Orthodoxy in the Ukraine distresses the entire Orthodox Church.
 Today, we see those of our blood and those who believe as we do outside of the saving limits of the Church.
-Some of these people went into schism consciously; they selfishly separated from the Mother Church due to errors in their own spiritual life such as pride, ambition, wrongly understood patriotism, and other things.
-However, we know that many Orthodox believers who are now in schism did not end there by conscious choice, but, only because of the press of circumstance.
+Some of these people went into schism consciously; they selfishly separated from the Mother Church due to errors in their own spiritual life such as pride, ambition, wrongly-understood patriotism, and other things.
+However, we know that many Orthodox believers who are now in schism didn’t end there by conscious choice, but only because of the press of circumstance.
 The false patriotic rhetoric of the schismatics seduced many, some wandered away because they lacked reliable information, and some of the younger people were born in the schism.
-One thing is clear… the path in which they are going does not lead to salvation, but, all it does is more and more confirm them in their false views.
+One thing is clear… the path in which they are going doesn’t lead to salvation, but all it does is more and more confirm them in their false views.
 Our goal and pastoral duty is to point out these errors and bring the erring back into the bosom of the Church.

 These people profess our common Orthodox faith, amongst them there are many sincerely church-minded people who wish to foster genuine Orthodox spirituality.
-However, because they are outside the borders of the Canonical Local Church and are out of communion with World Orthodoxy, these schismatics lack the fullness of Churchliness {Editor’s note: The original is tserkovnost, a particularly hard concept to English.}, which mankind receives through the gracious gifts of the Holy Spirit.
+However, because they’re outside the borders of the Canonical Local Churches and are out of communion with World Orthodoxy, these schismatics lack the fullness of churchliness {editor: the original is tserkovnost, a particularly hard concept to English}, which mankind receives through the gracious gifts of the Holy Spirit.
 A tragic situation arises.
-People strive for union with Christ, but, as the sacraments they accept lack saving grace, He is not truly present.
+People strive for union with Christ, but as the sacraments they accept lack saving grace, He isn’t truly present.
 Holy Mother Church condemns this secession as sinful, for their desire to move away means that they shall fall away from the fullness of the Assembled Church.
-However, at the same time, we sincerely sympathise with those who are outside the Church, and pray for their speedy return to a saving unity with the fullness of Orthodoxy in the bosom of the canonical Ukrainian Orthodox Church (UAOC (MP)).
+However, at the same time, we sincerely sympathise with those who’re outside the Church, and pray for their speedy return to a saving unity with the fullness of Orthodoxy in the bosom of the canonical Ukrainian Orthodox Church (UOC/MP).

-Section 25.
-The Holy Synod [of the MP], in assessing the sacrificial service of Metropolitan Vladimir of Kiev and All the Ukraine of the UAOC (MP), as well as of his bishops and clergy, now bearing their obedience in difficult conditions because of the religious and political instability in the Ukraine, with gratitude to God, there has been vigorous growth and development in the UAOC (MP), which unites Orthodox people in Christ regardless of their political and ideological sentiments and views.
+The Holy Synod [of the MP], in assessing the sacrificial service of Metropolitan Vladimir of Kiev and all the Ukraine of the UOC/MP, as well as of his bishops and clergy, now bearing their obedience in difficult conditions because of the religious and political instability in the Ukraine, with gratitude to God, there’s been vigorous growth and development in the UOC/MP, which unites Orthodox people in Christ regardless of their political and ideological sentiments and views.

-Section 26.
 This council gives its pastoral thanks to the faithful children of our Church in the Ukraine, which keeps the unity of the Spirit in the bond of peace and love.
-This council endorses the work of the hierarchy of the UAOC (MP) to find a canonical way to restore a Churchly peace and unity in Ukrainian Orthodoxy.
+This council endorses the work of the hierarchy of the UOC/MP to find a canonical way to restore a Churchly peace and unity in Ukrainian Orthodoxy.

-Section 27.
 This council states that Our Holy Mother Church sighs with sorrow over our brothers and sisters in the Ukraine that are outside the limits of the Orthodox Church, patiently waiting for everyone who left her life-saving fold.
-There is no sin that we cannot take to the Lord; there is no guilt that the Church would not cover as a loving parent”.
+There’s no sin that we cannot take to the Lord; there’s no guilt that the Church wouldn’t cover as a loving parent”.

 * * * * * *